 This is a sleepy Balkan gem where you can avoid the tourist crowds.
 Only in recent years have visitors been starting to rediscover Kosovo Dropdown content's rugged mountains, stunning Ottoman architecture, World Heritage medieval monasteries – and its super-cheap restaurants and bars.

 Budapest Dropdown content is the only capital city in the world built on natural thermal springs and consequently it has many good-value spas.
 Although luxury options do exist here, the ancient bathhouses are more of a cultural experience.
 At Széchenyi Baths, expect to see handlebar-moustachioed men playing chess at the side of a steamy pool.
 Visit 16th century Császár Baths for a traditional Turkish-style experience or elegant Gellert Baths for Art Nouveau opulence.

 It’s official: according to a 2015 survey by GoEuro.co.uk, Kiev is the cheapest city in the world to buy beer.
 Ukraine has a fast-growing beer market offering predominantly German-style pale lager.
 Pay a visit to the country’s oldest functioning brewery in Lviv – the 300-year-old Lvivske brewery and museum.
 (See fco.gov.uk or contact your country's state department for the latest travel advice to Ukraine).

-For a complete guide to backpacking through Europe, check out the Rough Guide to Europe on a Budget.
-Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to purchase travel insurance before you go.
+For a complete guide to backpacking through Europe, check out the Rough Guide to Europe on a Budget Dropdown content.
+Compare flights Dropdown content, find tours Dropdown content, book hotels Dropdown content for your trip, and don’t forget to purchase travel insurance Dropdown content before you go.